republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 The project contains a working copy of the MessageHandler used in the SeDeX network.
 The working copy contains:
 * The project itself
-* A java wrapper, which gives the ability for the service to run as a service.
+* The java wrapper, which gives the ability for the service to run as a service.

 # Compiling and running